SwethaBatta/CodeChallenges/InputStatistics/README.md

 - By default, python stores user input as 'String'.
 - The conversion to int can be done using int(input('Enter ..')) and exception handling can be used at this stage to raise exception for non-integer input, but this doesn't specify which input value is unacceptable in the given list.
 - To keep the error messages more descriptive to the user about incorrect inputs, exception handling is done after collecting the input values in a list.
-- **isValidList** method checks to see if the user's input is of the acceptable datatype (integer in this case) and within range limits.
+- **isValidList** method checks to see if the user's input is of the acceptable datatype (integer in this case) and is within range limits.
-- The exceptions handling for the following cases is implemented
+- Exception handling for the following cases is implemented
   - No input
   - Out of range
   - Invalid character (special characters)